ESSAFI01/Food-Recommender/README.md

 ## 🔧 Customization

 * Modify the MongoDB connection string in `app.py` to point to your MongoDB instance.
-* You can expand the synonym mapping by editing the preprocessing logic in the script.
-* Customize the list of allergens, Nutri-Scores, or supported countries directly in the UI dropdowns.

 ## 📚 Acknowledgements